swisskyrepo/DamnWebScanner/README.md

 - Should detect target in source code.. (list of targets, then launch scan)
 - Should detect and work with POST requests
 - all scans will be in another file, scans.py, (get_scan, post_scan)
+- Bug fix list in TimeBased
+- Do scan_blabla for POST with data dict

 ## Thanks
 - Polyglot vector for SQL injections [The Ultimate SQL Injection Payload](https://labs.detectify.com/2013/05/29/the-ultimate-sql-injection-payload/)